 - First Time in the Sun: A somewhat dark version in the ending.

 - George Lucas Altered Version: Released in the wake of the original Star Wars trilogy being remastered with added CGI.
-Some of the alterations are understandable, like making some rooms bigger, or adding more people, or generally giving the story a larger sense of scale.
+Some of the alterations are understandable: making some rooms bigger, adding more people, or generally giving the story a larger sense of scale.
 Others scenes are augmented with far less defensible uses of CGI, such as the car chase which now looks like it came from an actual animated movie, or most of the strange men on the outskirts of civilization being changed to primates.
 The addition of a seconds-brief changing room scene for the mechanical droid cops actually imbues them with humanity, instead of leaving them as sterile, hard authority figures.

 - The Guards Must Be Crazy: The robotic police are not crazy, they just break down too easily.